WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/l3_forms.md

 * Example instances of the QuestionnaireResponses, the corresponding Logical Model instance and the FHIR resources are available (the latter should actually be obtained by running the data extraction).
 * No QA errors in the build
 * Confirmation that extraction is working with the reference extraction tool.
+* Questionnaires SHALL conform to [CRMIShareableQuestionnaire]({{site.data.fhir.ver.crmi}}/StructureDefinition-crmi-shareablequestionnaire.html)
+* Active, published Questionnaires SHALL conform to [CRMIPublishableQuestionnaire]({{site.data.fhir.ver.crmi}}/StructureDefinition-crmi-publishablequestionnaire.html)
+* Questionnaires SHALL conform to [CPGComputableQuestionnaire]({{site.data.fhir.ver.cpg}}/StructureDefinition-cpg-computablequestionnaire.html)
+* Questionnaires SHALL conform to [SDCBaseQuestionnaire]({{site.data.fhir.ver.sdc}}/StructureDefinition-sdc-questionnaire.html)
+* Questionnaires SHOULD conform to other [SDC Questionnaire Profiles]({{site.data.fhir.ver.sdc}}/artifacts.html#structures-resource-profiles) if they support other rendering and questionnaire behavior described by SDC.

 ### **Change tracking**

-* Questionnaires and StructureMaps need to be tracked with changes.
+As with all FHIR Conformance resources, change management is critical.
+Do not set the version element of Questionnaires and StructureMaps defined in the SMART Guideline, the version element will be set by the publication process.
+See the [versioning](versioning.html) topic for more information on change management.

-* Example instances (QuestionnaireResponse, logical model instance, and FHIR resource instances) may be tracked.
+Example instances (QuestionnaireResponse, logical model instance, and FHIR resource instances) may be tracked.

 ### **Tooling:**